iogolla/Quaker-Necrology-Database/README.md

 Quaker Necrology Database also allows users to send suggestions or comments on matters related to the Quakers enlisted.
 We welcome anyone with any additional information/suggestions to contact us.

 ## Project Components
-### Scripts and Text Files can be found in [this](https://github.com/iogolla/quaker-necrology/tree/master/project1/assets/scripts) folder:
+### Scripts and Text Files can be found in [this](https://github.com/iogolla/quaker-necrology/tree/master/project1/assets/scripts) folder.

+To get an idea of how the project was approached click [here](https://github.com/iogolla/quaker-necrology/tree/master/project1/assets/scripts) to get an idea of the issues that most need attention.

+A huge part of the project involves datatables and the documentattion can be found [here](https://github.com/HCDigitalScholarship/ds-cookbook/tree/master/datatables-server-side-processing)

+### Frameworks Used
+* Django
+* Python
+* Datatables
+* JS/JQuery

 ## Community